The AeroPress is a great option for on-the-go coffee as it only takes about 10 seconds to three minutes to brew.

 Overall, the best coffee roast for AeroPress is a dark roast.
-The rich, smoky flavors in dark roast work well with the AeroPress, which accentuates the natural flavors in the coffee.
+The rich, smoky flavors in dark roast work well with the AeroPress, accentuating the coffee’s natural flavors.

 The AeroPress is great for bringing out flavors in any type of coffee.
 So, the overall best coffee will depend on your flavor preferences.

-However, there are some flavors that come together beautifully with the AeroPress that are worth considering.
+However, some flavors that come together beautifully with the AeroPress are worth considering.
 So, let’s talk about them.

 Dark roast coffee has its own unique mix of flavors.
-Manufacturers roast dark roast coffee at a higher temperature and for longer periods compared to other types of coffee.
+Manufacturers roast dark roast coffee at a higher temperature and for longer periods than other coffee types.